mobizt/ReadyMail/README.md

 The maximum number of messages that can be stored in `msgList` and the soring order was set via the second param (`searchLimit`) and third param (`recentSort`) of `IMAPClient::search()`.

-The `currentMsgIndex` var shows the current index of message in the `msgList` that is currently fetching the envelope (headers).
+The `currentMsgIndex` value shows the current index of message in the `msgList` that is currently fetching the envelope (headers).

 The `header` object contains the list of message headers's name and its value.

-The `isComplete` var shows the complete status of fetching or searching process.
+The `isComplete` value shows the complete status of fetching or searching process.

-The `isEnvelope` var is used for checking whether the available data at this state is envelope (headers) information or body part content.
+The `isEnvelope` value is used for checking whether the available data at this state is envelope (headers) information or body part content.

-The `isSearch` var shows that the search result is available.
+The `isSearch` value shows that the search result is available.

 The code below shows how to get the data and information from the `IMAPCallbackData` data in the `DataCallback` function.